 UMUAI has been published since 1991 by Kluwer Academic Publishers and now Springer Verlag.

-User Modeling and User-Adapted Interaction provides an interdisciplinary forum for the dissemination of novel and significant original research results about interactive computer systems that can adapt themselves to their current users, and on the usage of user models for adaptation purposes.
+User Modeling and User-Adapted Interaction provides an interdisciplinary forum for the dissemination of novel and significant original research results about interactive computer systems that can adapt themselves to their users, and on the design, use, and evaluation of user models for adaptation.
 The journal publishes high-quality original papers from, e.g., the following areas:

-Relevant papers from the fields of Psychology, Linguistics and the Instructional Sciences are also considered if they bear implications for the design of computational systems.
-As is generally the case for journal publications, theoretical proposals should normally be appropriately substantiated, e.g., by empirical experiments, by an analytical discussion of the results of a computer implementation, or in very rare cases by a formal analysis.
+In addition to papers from Computer Science, relevant papers from the fields of Psychology, Linguistics, Information Systems, Information Science, Education, Rehabilitation and Medicine are also considered if they have implications for the design of computer systems.
+The journal mainly publishes empirical research papers.
+Theoretical proposals should normally be appropriately substantiated, e.g., by empirical results, by an analytical discussion of the results of a computer implementation, or in very rare cases by a formal analysis.

-The central audience of the journal are researchers, students and industrial practitioners from the following areas: Human-Computer Interaction, Artificial Intelligence, the Instructional Sciences, Information Systems, Linguistics, and the Information Sciences.
+The central audience of the journal are researchers, students and industrial practitioners from the following areas: Adaptive Systems, Human-Computer Interaction, Artificial Intelligence, the Instructional Sciences, Information Systems, Linguistics, and the Information Sciences.